Spin art is a classic, fun activity that kids absolutely love to create!

 Henry was in complete awe of them.

-I could have left them alone… very beautiful art!
+I could have left them alone… very beautiful and fun spin art!

 After letting the coffee filters dry for a little bit, I cut them in swirls.